laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Chavane2022fig5A.jpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)" width="55%" >}}

 {{< speaker_note >}}
+This figure illustrates the groundbreaking approach developed by Geisler et al. (2001) for analyzing edge statistics in natural images.
+The method involves:

+The next section will examine in detail how these statistical regularities inform computational models of the association field.

 {{< /speaker_note >}}